OnePlus-5-T/local_manifests/README.md

 To build for Dumpling, run the same commands with 'dumpling' instead of 'cheeseburger' in commands and paths.

+# Sign with custom keys

+By default, the keys used to sign system components are the AOSP keys.

+To use custom keys, just replace the keys in the vendor/rs/config/security directory.

+If the `ota_build.sh` script is used to generate the OTAs (as described above) the system will automatically be signed.
+OTA 'dirty' migrations are supported.

+If there is no need for OTA ('dirty') upgrade, there is no need to use the `ota_build.sh` script as the system is signed with the new keys anyway: the ota script makes sure that the migration from AOSP keys to the new keys is managed at first boot after the upgrade, but there is no need for a 'migration' is case of clean flash.

+Look at `vendor/rs/config/keys_migration.sh` and `vendor/rs/ota_build/ota_build.sh` (and related commits) for the details of the implementation.

 # Build the kernel
 The ROM sources include a prebuilt kernel.
 To build a kernel from sources and update it in the Android sources, follow these instructions.